How to Unlock a Keypad Door Lock Without The Code? Easy Guide

 No need for fancy tools here!
 All we need now is something stiff enough not to scratch up our door handle too much but soft enough not to damage our door itself when inserted between the knob/lock mechanism – something like a good old-fashioned butter knife will work fine here, too, if nothing else handy at home!

 It may be worth calling a locksmith if you don’t have the code to unlock your keypad door lock but have the key.
-They will be able to open your door and give you access to your property again.
+They can open your door and give you access to your property again.

-As we covered earlier, the keypad door lock is one of the market’s most secure and advanced security devices today.
+As we covered earlier, the keypad door lock is one of today’s most secure and advanced security devices.
 In addition to keeping your home safe, it can save you from being locked out when you forget your code.
 Remember these tips the next time you go on vacation to ensure no one can get in while you’re gone!

 More smart keypad lock troubleshooting guide: